Talesoft/tale-jade/README.md

 Tale Jade is the first complete and most powerful Jade implementation in PHP.

 **Currently looking for contributors because of lacking time.
+This will not cease development on my side, I just need one or two helping hands.
 If you're interested, drop an E-Mail on [torben@talesoft.codes](mailto:torben@talesoft.codes).
 Thank you.**

 ---